tillitis/dev-tillitis/hugo/content/tools/_index.md

 We provide a container image which has all the above packages and tools already installed for use with Podman or Docker.

+You should probably always use the image with the tag "latest", but if you're trying to do a reproducible build you should of course use the tag possibly mentioned in the release.

 {{< tabs >}}
 {{< tab "Linux" >}}